Fr0sT-Brutal/awesome-pascal/README.md

 * [Synopse PDF](https://github.com/synopse/SynPDF). `[Delphi]` `[FPC]` Fully featured Open Source PDF document creation library for Delphi, embedded in one unit.
 Pure Delphi code, Delphi 5 up to Delphi 10.3 Rio (and latest version of FPC), for Win32 and Win64 platforms.

-* [PowerPDF](https://github.com/TurboPack/PowerPDF). `[Delphi]` VCL component to create PDF docment visually.
+* [PowerPDF](https://github.com/TurboPack/PowerPDF). `[Delphi]` VCL component to create PDF document visually.
 Like Forms, you can design PDF document easily on Delphi or C++Builder IDE.

 * [IGDI+](https://sourceforge.net/projects/igdiplus). `[Delphi]` The free open source library allows quick and easy implementations of complex GDI+ applications, in a natural Delphi-friendly code.

 * [GLScene](https://sourceforge.net/projects/glscene). `[Delphi]` `[FPC]` OpenGL based 3D library for Delphi, C++Builder and Lazarus.
 It provides visual components and objects allowing description and rendering of 3D scenes in an easy, no-hassle, yet powerful manner.
 GLScene is not just an OpenGL wrapper or utility library, it has grown to become a set of founding classes for a generic 3D engine with Rapid Application Development in mind.
 GLScene allows you to quickly design and render 3D scenes without having to learn the intricacies of OpenGL, if you know how to design a TForm, you'll easily master the basic operations of GLScene.
 The library comes with a large collections of demos showcasing the ease of use, and demonstrating RAD wasn't done at the expense of CPU/GPU horsepower.

 * [SynGdiPlus](https://github.com/synopse/mORMot/blob/master/SynGdiPlus.pas). `[Delphi]` `[FPC]` Enables an application to load and save GIF, TIF, PNG and JPG pictures.
 It also allows anti-aliased drawing from any TMetaFile.
 That is, you can play a .emf content using GDI+ instead of GDI, for much better rendering result.

-* [mORMotReport](https://github.com/synopse/mORMot/blob/master/SQLite3/mORMotReport.pas) ([docs](http://synopse.info/files/html/api-1.18/mORMotReport.html)). `[Delphi]` Fast and efficient code-based reporting component, with preview form and PDF export.

 * [Andorra 2D](http://sourceforge.net/projects/andorra). `[Delphi]` `[FPC]` New generation 2D Engine for Delphi and Lazarus.
 Andorra 2D is capable to use DirectX or OpenGL through graphic plugins.
 Andorra 2D is built in a very modular way and is yet easy to use.